STAR is a well-known method for answering behavioural questions in the job interview. Here’s how to use the STAR interview method.

-The method is a strategy that can help you structure your responses to behavioural questions that require stories and examples of your conduct in professional situations (though sometimes you might have a great story about something that happened outside of a professional setting and that can be great too).
-These questions might start with “Tell me about a time …” For example, “Tell me about a time when you solved a problem,” or “Tell me about a time when you faced opposition at work and what you did about it.”
+The method is a strategy that can help you structure your responses to behavioural questions that require stories and examples of your conduct in professional situations (though sometimes you might have a great story about something that happened outside of a professional setting, which can be great too).
+These questions might start with “Tell me about a time ….”
+For example, “Tell me about a time when you solved a problem,” or “Tell me about when you faced opposition at work and what you did about it.”

-These questions are asked based on the assumption that how you have behaved in the past is a predictor of how you will behave in the future.
-They’re looking for stories that include examples of the hard and soft skills and qualities they want in an employee, like people skills, communication skills, ability to work independently, creativity, flexibility, problem solving skills, and all the other good stuff employers are usually looking for in a new hire.
+These questions are asked based on the assumption that how you have behaved in the past is a predictor of how you will behave.
+They’re looking for stories that include examples of the hard and soft skills and qualities they want in an employee, like people skills, communication skills, ability to work independently, creativity, flexibility, problem-solving skills, and all the other good stuff employers are usually looking for in a new hire.

 Your answers should contain narratives that paint you in the best possible light and make you sound like an efficient problem solver who works well with others and gets results.

-The STAR method allows you paint this picture and frame it just so.
+The STAR method allows you to paint this picture and frame it just so.

 How does it work?
 Say the interviewer asks you to talk about a time when you accomplished a goal.
-First you describe the situation, set the scene, and give details.
-Then you talk about the task that was yours to undertake, or what your responsibility was in that situation.
+First, you describe the situation, set the scene, and give details.
+Then you talk about the task that was yours to undertake or your responsibility in that situation.
 After that, you describe the action(s) you took to accomplish the task and the results of those actions.

 So, it might look like this: